jshapi16/plotly-challenge/README.md

 # plotly-challenge
-An interactive dashboard for bellybutton bacteria
+An interactive dashboard for bellybutton bacteria.
+Full deployment: https://jshapi16.github.io/plotly-challenge/

 This repository uses Javascript, d3.json and Plotly to create an interactive visualization dashboard.
 Using data from a belly button bacteria study, the dashboard loads with default data and using a dropdown menu, automatically refreshes depending on what study participant the user would like to view.